telamon/hyperspace-indexer/README.md

 > Index hyper:// links

-Builds an hyperdrive powered redistributable phonebook that can queried offline.
+Builds an hyperdrive powered redistributable phonebook that can be queried offline.

 Database layout
 ```